 You should also find a time clock that integrates with your payroll provider and other operational processes.
 Your time clock should come with an app that allows you to check on clock ins, see who’s on time and who’s late, and who’s taking their breaks, no matter where you are.
 Homebase’s time and attendance software has everything you need for tracking employee time and keeping your business running efficiently.

 What are some alternatives to a biometric clock?

-If you want to eliminate buddy punching (which is what can happen with a punch clock) and stay compliant with your local laws at the same time, the best alternative is a time clock software like Homebase.
+If you want to eliminate buddy punching (which is what can happen with a punch clock) and stay compliant with your employee time and attendance local laws at the same time, the best alternative is a time clock software like Homebase.
 Our free app helps you save hours on payroll, track attendance, and stay up-to-date even if you’re not in the office.

 You do also have the option to use physical time cards, punch cards, proximity cards, or swipe cards, but they are riddled with risks.
 Time tracking cards of any kind offer no protection against buddy punching, and you’ll be on your own when it comes to your payroll process.

 The best way to determine if a cloud-based system is right for you and your employees is to try out Homebase.
 Once you and your employees are all set up on the platform, you’ll be able to rest easy knowing the right person is clocking in for their shifts.

 With a plethora of reporting options to track time data, your workforce will run more efficiently, allowing you to focus on empowering your team and growing your business.
 Plus, Homebase is free, so get started today by bringing your team management to the cloud.

 What are biometric time clocks?